Brethren Church: Military and non-violence

 On the one hand, some Brethren understand peacemaking as a practice of nonresistance or nonviolence, following Jesus in loving our enemies.
 Brethren annually reaffirm that historic position as a nonresistant peace church and, as such, provide counsel and support for those persons who, as a matter of personal conscience, hold a conviction of nonresistance.
 On the other hand, some Brethren understand peacemaking as the responsibility of the state to use force, to defend against and deter evil.
-These Brethren affirm the role of the state to maintain peace and deter aggression through force and a strong national defense by sanctioning chaplains in all branches of military service and providing counsel and support for those who, as a matter of personal conscience, hold to the conviction of strong military defense or “resistance.” ...Our role as peacemakers may be in dispute, but the goal of peace is undeniable.
+These Brethren affirm the role of the state to maintain peace and deter aggression through force and a strong national defense by sanctioning chaplains in all branches of military service and providing counsel and support for those who, as a matter of personal conscience, hold to the conviction of strong military defense or "resistance." ...Our role as peacemakers may be in dispute, but the goal of peace is undeniable.

 Consequently, Brethren oppose tyranny, injustice, exploitation, and dehumanization as interpreted from a biblical perspective whenever and wherever they exist.
 Their materials specifically call for political action, working within the system to vote against candidates or policies which support oppression.
 In addition to calling Brethren to prayer for peace, they advocate for non-violent resistance in exposing oppression and injustice by raising questions and drawing attention to such evils.
 Brethren stand to encourage the US government to reduce the threat of all war and to pursue peace through all possible diplomatic means.
 Brethren encourage the government to pursue peace through summits, diplomatic talks, and negotiations to decrease the use of weapons and warfare.
 Additionally, Brethren stand to maintain the US military for the purposes of defense and deterrence of aggression only and maintain that the US should avoid being the aggressor in military action.

 The history of the denomination is rife with stories of conscientious objection.

 Members

 The Brethren Church had 17,042 members in 1906, 24,060 in 1916, 26,026 in 1926 and 30,363 in 1936.
 In 1939 with the founding of the National Fellowship of Brethren Churches, now the Fellowship of Grace Brethren Churches, some 17,000 members left the Brethren Church.
 In 1956 there were 18,697 members, in 1964 18,013, in 1976 15,920, in 1984 14,229 and in 1996 13,746.

 In 2006, the Brethren Church had 10,387 members and 119 churches.
-Membership is strongly concentrated in three states: Ohio, Pennsylvania, and Indiana, but also exist in West Virginia, Virginia, Maryland, Kentucky, Florida, Illinois, Iowa, Wyoming, Arizona, California & Kansas.
+Membership is strongly concentrated in three states: Ohio, Pennsylvania, and Indiana, but also exist in West Virginia, Virginia, Maryland, Kentucky, Florida, Illinois, Michigan, Iowa, Wyoming, Arizona, California & Kansas.